Hesse State Police: Police Support Group

 The Police Support Group HQ (Bereitschaftspolizeipräsidium) in Mainz-Kastel controls the state’s mobile police reserve, the river police, police orchestra, mounted police center in Frankfurt and police helicopter squadron and has approx. 2,400 officers.
 The four reserve battalions Bereitschaftspolizeiabteilungen (BPA) are situated in Mainz-Kastel, Lich, Kassel and Mühlheim am Main.
 The river police has six stations along the rivers Rhine, Main, Fulda, Werra and Lahn and one for the Edersee reservoir.
 The helicopter squadron is stationed at Egelsbach Airfield between Darmstadt and Frankfurt.
 It has three choppers and one fixed-wing aircraft for missions anywhere in Hesse.

 Police Academy

 The Hessian Police Academy is situated in Wiesbaden and offers seminars and courses for Hessian police members.
 A driver training center is located at the former U.S. ammunition storage point in Hünstetten-Limbach.
 However, the police training itself is done by the "Hochschule für Polizei und Verwaltung" (University of Applied Sciences for Police and Administration with dependencies in Wiesbaden, Mühlheim am Main, Kassel and Giessen.

+Incidents

+Unknown persons sent a series of right-wing extremist death threats against liberal, left-wing and Jewish people and institutions.
+The letters were signed "NSU 2.0", referring to a new group following the fascist NSU murder gang.

+The Frankfurt lawyer Seda Başay-Yıldız received the first death threat from NSU 2.0 on August 2, 2018 and the notice that her daughter will be “slaughtered”.
+It was the first letter that was signed "NSU 2.0".
+According to current findings, the lawyer's non-public address was retrieved from a computer at Frankfurt Police Station 1 of the Hesse Police Department and the fax was sent from there.
+None of the suspected police officers were convicted or disciplined.